zyin422/pico-hybrid-crypto/README.md

 # Pico Hybrid Cryptography: Classical vs Post-Quantum
-Performance evaluation and benchmarking of classical and post-quantum cryptographic protocols on the Raspberry Pi Pico 2W microcontroller.
+Performance evaluation and benchmarking of classical and post-quantum cryptographic protocols on the Raspberry Pi Pico 2W microcontroller with WolfSSL.

 ## Overview
 This project implements and benchmarks two cryptographic protocols on resource-constrained hardware: